 - when an employee is required to work in multiple locations on an ongoing basis

 - when required to stay overnight to attend a meeting, training course or conference.

-Four types of employer-provided accommodation are always non-taxable:
+Five types of employer-provided accommodation are always non-taxable.

 - A berth, room or other lodging provided on a mobile workplace such as a ship, truck or oil rig.